Stockton Kimball Tower

 Kimball Tower was formerly one of South Campus's residence halls and home to 440 residents.
-It now houses two health-science programs: the School of Public Health and Health Professions and the School of Nursing.
+It now houses Philanthropy and Alumni Engagement and the School of Public Health and Health Professions.
 Noteworthy in building are the murals depicting the activities of the Indian Tribes of the Iroquois Confederacy by Hugh Laidman.

 - 1956 -- (May) Groundbreaking ceremony